 I was born in Erie, Pennsylvania, home of the world-famous Panos Restaurant and setting for the 1996 hit movie That Thing You Do!
 After a brief tenure as an infant, I relocated to Greenville, South Carolina, where I soon moved on to the world of toddlerhood, rompers, books, and precocity.

 During my years in the Palmetto State, I experienced a shower of accolades, the most prestigious of which was likely when my hand-drawn rendition of My Little Pony was selected to be featured in a 1986 Highlights magazine.
-Many years later, I also studied journalism at the University of South Carolina, though many would say it paled in comparison to my earlier exploits — the Pony Years, as they are affectionately called by many.
+Many years later, I also studied journalism at the University of South Carolina, though many would say it paled in comparison to my earlier exploits — the Pony Years, as they have been affectionately called by many.
 And by “many,” I mean mostly my mother.